lauraloops/Skyscanner/README.md

 ## 📫 Contact

-Want to contribute or ask something?
-Feel free to open an [issue](https://github.com/lauraloops/Skyscanner/issues) or fork the project!
+For feedback or collaboration, feel free to open an [issue](https://github.com/lauraloops/Skyscanner/issues) or fork the project.

 ---

 > Created with ❤️ for the Skyscanner "Perfect Reunion" Challenge